Projects & Urban Development

 Hotel study Innsbruck: Graphic sights

-Visitor statistics of selected sights© Stadt Innsbruck - Statistik und Berichtswesen
+Visitor statistics for selected sights© Stadt Innsbruck - Statistik und Berichtswesen

 Hotel study Innsbruck: Graphic sights

-Visitor statistics of selected sights© Stadt Innsbruck - Statistik und Berichtswesen
+Visitor statistics for selected sights© Stadt Innsbruck - Statistik und Berichtswesen

 Already in 2005/06 there was a market and potential analysis of the hotel and accommodation market (in short: hotel study). in 2017, the study was revised by CONOS GmbH.
 The study was commissioned by the City Department Urban planning, mobility and integration.. and by Service Unit Economy and tourism